sheagcraig/yo/README.md

 Sounds must be a aiff; extension .aif is not valid.

 ### Emoji
-Emoji characters are allowed, although getting them into a bash commandline context is tricky.
+Emoji characters are allowed, although getting them into a bash command line context is tricky.

 You can drag an emoji from the Special Characters palette.
 That's the easiest way.